Build writing skills with word games and puzzles

 Today is National Scrabble Day, and my mind has turned to puzzles and word games.
 That’s right!
 Scrabble, the granddaddy of all word games, has its very own designated holiday, celebrated each year on April 13.

-I’ve gathered a bunch of word game and puzzle resources for kids of all ages to enjoy long after National Scrabble Day is behind us.
+Kids think games are fun, but you can secretly help them build writing skills with word games and puzzles.
+I’ve gathered a bunch of resources for kids of all ages to enjoy long after National Scrabble Day is behind us.

 Celebrate National Scrabble Day